top of page

 Skills and Drills to Rebuild Visual Strength

 Just like physical fitness, vision can be trained.
-Here are some simple practices:
+Here are some simple practices to enhance your visual skills:

-1. Daily Reading – 10–15 minutes of uninterrupted reading from a physical book strengthens tracking, comprehension, and focus endurance.
+1. Daily Reading – Spend 10–15 minutes reading from a physical book.
+This strengthens tracking, comprehension, and focus endurance.

 5. Blink Breaks – Every 20 minutes of screen time, look away, blink naturally, and refocus.
 This prevents dryness and restores clarity.